·

 23#.
 Integrate Indoor Greenery and Trees

-Bringing live plants like Fiddle Leaf Figs or Olive Trees into your home softens the sharp lines of modern architecture.
-This touch of greenery creates a seamless transition between the indoor decor and the forest outside your windows.
+Bringing live, vibrant plants like lush Fiddle Leaf Figs or elegant Olive Trees into your home effectively softens the sharp, geometric lines of modern architecture.

-Large potted plants can also serve as natural room dividers that don’t block the light.
-They improve air quality and add a fresh, organic energy that makes the mountain air feel even more revitalizing.
+They help improve indoor air quality and add a fresh, organic energy that makes the crisp mountain air feel even more revitalizing and restorative within your home.

 24#.
 Fire Pit to the Deck

-Surround the fire pit with weather-resistant lounge chairs and heavy wool blankets for a cozy outdoor experience.
-It creates a secondary living space that allows you to enjoy the wilderness year-round in comfort.
+Surround the fire pit with high-quality, weather-resistant lounge chairs and thick, heavy wool blankets for a luxurious, cozy outdoor relaxation experience.

 25#.
 Choose Low-Profile Furniture

-Low-profile sofas and coffee tables are ideal for mountain homes because they don’t obstruct the view from the windows.
-This furniture style emphasizes the height of the ceilings and the scale of the panoramic scenery.
+Low-profile sofas and sleek coffee tables are ideal for modern mountain homes because they do not obstruct the expansive, breathtaking views from your windows.

 26#.
 Opt for Black Steel Window Frames